 Ahmed Dulla giving a speech and sharing his experience with the students of ACE management college at Kathmandu, Nepal

-I am still learning everyday about new business ideas and branding and everything possible.
+Ahmed Dulla: I am still learning every day about new business ideas and branding and everything possible.
 Every failure only has taught me what not to do next time.
 Experience is the best teacher in life.
 It is completely okay to fail in life and learn.
-The society will only watch to see you fail and never come forward to help you or even ask you if you are alright.
-You need to fight your own battle everyday and only you will know how.
+Society will only watch to see you fail and never come forward to help you or even ask you if you are alright.
+You need to fight your own battle every day and only you will know how.

 Follow Ahmed Dulla and his brand “The Factory Team” on Instagram to know about him and his work better.

 - Recipe | Learn How to Make The Famous Axone (Fermented Soyabean) From Nagaland - June 18, 2020

 - A Chat With 19-Year-Old Keyicudauke Iranggau aka Keyi Zeliang, Passionate Singer From Nagaland - July 15, 2019

 - Recipe of Mizoram’s Favourite Dish ‘Bai’ – Made With The Stalks Of Cauliflower | by Priya Iyer - July 13, 2019